 Call Us For Your Free Probate Consultation

 Hiring a probate attorney will only provide you with the peace of mind that your family’s affairs are being handled in the proper and most efficient manner possible.
-If you are searching for a probate attorney, give us a call at Elder Law Services of California ✆ (855) ELDER LAW or (855) 353-3752 to schedule a FREE probate consultation with one of our expert lawyers.
+If you are searching for a probate attorney, give Elder Law Services of California a call at ✆ 1-800-403-6078 to schedule a FREE probate consultation with one of our expert lawyers.
 Once you sit down with our team, and if you decide we are a good fit, Elder Law services will put together a specific plan of action that reflects your family’s desires and wishes as to how the probate process should proceed.

 Probate Frequently Asked Questions

 The legal process of distributing a deceased person’s assets and property as decided by the court system (typically to the closest living relatives), after any money that is owed to the government or creditors are paid in full.